Phuket eyed for crypto sandbox

-In a move cheered by cryptocurrency enthusiasts, last month former prime minister Thaksin Shinawatra proposed using Phuket as a Bitcoin sandbox for tourism, aiming to encourage digital currency holders to spend in the country.
+In a move cheered by cryptocurrency enthusiasts, last month former prime minister Thaksin Shinawatra proposed using Phuket province as a Bitcoin sandbox for tourism, aiming to encourage digital currency holders to spend in Thailand.

-He said Thailand is more prepared than other nations in Southeast Asia to move ahead with cryptocurrency, especially after US President Donald Trump announced his crypto-friendly policies.
+He said Thailand is more prepared than other nations in Southeast Asia to move ahead with cryptocurrency, especially after United States President Donald Trump announced his crypto-friendly policies.

 Stablecoin is a currency backed by assets such as gold or government bonds, and carries less risk than other digital assets.